sonyography/100DaysOfCode/r1-log.md

 ### R1D13 - 30 Sep'23, Sat
 Mood Tracker entry screen can record the date, mood and journal entry and display it in console

+### R1D14 - 1 Oct'23, Sun
+Set up the Mood Tracker to use Context-Provider and Reducer to manage data (CRUD operations)